rocicorp/fractional-indexing/README.md

 ### Random Jitter

-To minimize the likelihood of index collisions when generating fractional indices concurrently, [random jitter](https://madebyevan.com/algos/crdt-fractional-indexing/) can be added to the generated indices.
+To minimize the likelihood of index collisions when generating fractional indexes concurrently, [random jitter](https://madebyevan.com/algos/crdt-fractional-indexing/) can be added to the generated indices.
 These libraries extend this package's functionality with random jitter.

 | Language   | Repo                                                         |
 | ---------- | ------------------------------------------------------------ |